gabrielagismondi/gabrielagismondi/README.md

 ![Banner Image](img/Portfolio-Banner.png)

 Hello, I'm Gaby.
-Data Analyst with 5+ years of expertise in data analysis and reporting, customer segmentation, profitability analysis, and strategic insights.
+Data Analyst with 5+ years of expertise in data analytics and reporting, customer segmentation, profitability analysis, and strategic insights.

 - Applying advanced statistical analysis and predictive modeling using Python and R for business insights.
 - Automating data extraction, cleansing, and transformation processes for diverse datasets.